Zone Look-up Map

 Distance Separations:

-- Provisions for the 300-foot separation from schools and churches, which the State requires, remain effective but are not referenced in order to defer to the state rules.
+- State regulations for the 300-foot separation from schools and churches, remain effective but are not referenced in order to defer to applicable state regulations.
 The City may grant waivers to state's rules per City Ordinance 13-2-4.

-- Provision for the 500-foot separation from residential zones for off-premises consumption is in the Use Specific Standard for Liquor Retail.
+- IDO regulations for the 500-foot separation from residential zones for off-premises consumption is in the Use Specific Standard for Liquor Retail.

 Small Area Exceptions: